liviuignat/letter-counter/README.md

 ### Description

-Please create a function
-That receives as a parameter a string input and returns as output an object with the number of occurences for each letter in that string.
+Please create a function that receives as a parameter a string input and returns as output an object with the number of occurences for each letter in that string.

 Example function